savasozkan/real-fake-emotions/README.md

 # Real-Fake-Emotions (Real versus Fake expressed emotions @ICCV17) by TUBITAK UZAY-METU
 This repo contains "TUBITAK UZAY-METU" submission for "Real versus Fake Expressed Emotions" challenge @ICCV2017.
-All the necessary files (codes (C/C++ and Python), models and features) and explanations will be provided soon.

-Stay tuned!...
+In order to build and test the project, several steps need to be executed.
+1- Extract "feature.zip" to the project directory.
+2- Run "make" on command line to build the code.